 Prendergast ended up heading to France, after doing some training in Egypt, and would serve his country well on the Western Front, to the point where he attracted the attention of his superiors.
 He first came under notice in April 1917 when he was mentioned in Sir Douglas Haig’s Despatches.
 Then on the first day of 1918 – the last year of the war – he was awarded the Meritorious Service Medal for his hard work, devotion to duty and his organisations skills.

 The citation for his MSM read: “For continuous conspicuous good work and untiring energy during the period 26th February to 20th September, 1917.
 Staff Sergeant PRENDERGAST has been untiring in his efforts both during active operations and when in the Training areas.
 His work and untiring energy especially during the operations at BULLECOURT in April, 1917, and MESSINES in June, 1917, during which period he was subjected to a heavy strain which was exceptional and I would strongly recommend him for a reward.’, 1918 – Prendergast would be awarded the Meritorious Service Medal for his hard work, his devotion to duty and his commitment to the cause.”

 By July 1918 he had been promoted to Lieutenant, and the war seemed to be coming to a conclusion.
 But as the Anzacs played a significant role in bringing about last chinks in the German army all across the sectors, Prendergast was badly wounded.
 He suffered severe gunshot wounds on September 19, 1918, which would end his war just two months out from the Armistice.

-His wounds were so serious as to be considered life threatening for a time.
-He had gunshot wounds to the chest wall and to the left fore-arm, which was also fractured.
+His wounds were so serious as to be considered life threatening.
+He had gunshot wounds to the chest wall and to the left forearm, which was also fractured.

 After being transferred to England, he was deemed medically unfit and his return home to Australia in late 1918 brought about his discharge on medical grounds.